Postnatal Depression (PND)

 How PND Affects Mothers

-While it is more likely for PND symptoms to emerge within the first 6 months after giving birth, they can occur any time within the first year.
+While it is more likely for PND symptoms to emerge within the first 6 months after giving birth, they can occur any time within the first year and beyond.
 Furthermore, much research evidence is showing that the onset of PND can begin during pregnancy (known as Antenatal Depression) and can carry over after the birth, exacerbated by the stress of caring for Baby (and other children).
-Factors that contribute to mothers being vulnerable to PND include:
+Factors that can contribute to mothers being vulnerable to PND include:

 - Prenatal anxiety